ARM-software/MDK-Middleware/Examples/Network/BSD_Client/README.md

 This MDK-Middleware example project implements a **BSD client**.
 It shows you how to control the LEDs on the evaluation board of the server via the BSD socket.

-For detailed description see [BSD Server Example section in MDK-Middleware documentation](https://arm-software.github.io/MDK-Middleware/latest/Network/BSD_Client_Example.html).
+For detailed description see [BSD Client Example section in MDK-Middleware documentation](https://arm-software.github.io/MDK-Middleware/latest/Network/BSD_Client_Example.html).

 ## Key usage aspects